Escape from the city

 In 2016, YHA’s guests rated Port Elliot Beach House YHA the best hostel in our network of 85 properties – and when you’re taking in the view from the balcony, it’s not hard to see why.
 Just an hour’s drive south of Adelaide, this breezy, historic beach house boasts 270-degree vistas over Horseshoe Bay on South Australia’s scenic Fleurieu Peninsula, as well as stylish, contemporary facilities throughout the 100-year-old sandstone lodge.

-Swimming and fishing is popular along the dramatic coastline, as well as coastal walks from Port Elliot to the neighbouring towns of Victor Harbor and Middleton, while the McLaren Vale wine region is only 40 minutes’ drive away.
+Swimming is popular along the dramatic coastline, as well as coastal walks from Port Elliot to the neighbouring towns of Victor Harbor and Middleton, while the McLaren Vale wine region is only 40 minutes’ drive away.
 The quaint coastal town also attracts a stream of whale watchers during winter when a pod of southern right whales raise their calves just 50m from the sand in the sheltered Basham’s Beach – a breathtaking sight that can be witnessed from the YHA’s balcony.